 When working with a space that gets so much daily use, simplicity in the kitchen is key.
 It’s most important to keep your main color scheme a common color, like cream or white, and highlight bolder colors through smaller accessories, appliances and details.
 It’s fun to mix-and-match pieces for a eclectic look, but keeping your countertops, cabinets and floors simple allows you to change your kitchen’s theme multiple times without having to replace a large expensive piece.

 Figure out your color palette

 Begin by determining an overall color scheme before you peruse samples with a kitchen specialist.
 Use a color chart to determine which colors compliment one another, and pick two dominant colors and one accent color.
-Remember: it’s best to keep both dominant colors simple, yet complimentary, and use the third accent color to bring some attitude and tie the three together.
-A timeless combination uses classic white cabinets, dark countertops and floor tiles that alternate both lighter and darker colors.
+Remember: it’s best to keep both dominant colors simple, yet complimentary, and use the third accent color to bring some attitude, as well as tie the three together.
+A timeless combination uses classic white cabinets, medium to dark flooring, and countertops that alternate both light and dark colors.

 Start with your countertop choice

 We recommend that you choose your countertop first, because this tends to be the most expensive product.
 Also, depending on the material, the countertop can vary in its individual color and style.
 Because countertops vary not only in color but also in pattern, the style can be busy, which means it is easier to match your cabinets and floors to the countertops, rather than the other way around.
 Bring a sample with you and coordinate the finishes with floors for a unified texture.
 You can coordinate the countertop color with the floor color and keep your secondary dominant color for the cabinets separating the two.